 All electrochemical studies were carried out using a BAS 100 electrochemical analyzer.
 A conventional three-electrode cell consisting of the GC (0.07 cm2) working electrode, Pt plate (5 cm2) as counter electrode and Ag/AgCl reference electrode were used for the cyclic voltammetry (CV) studies.
-The CV experiments were performed using 1 M H2SO4 solution in the absence and presence of 1 M CH3OH at a scan rate of 50 mV s-1.
-All the solutions were prepared by using ultra pure water (Millipore, 18 MΩ).
+The CV experiments were performed using 1 M H2SO4 solution in the absence and presence of 1 M CH3OH at a scan rate of 50 mV/s.
+All the solutions were prepared by using ultra pure water (Millipore, 18 M\Omega).
 The electrolytes were degassed with nitrogen gas before the electrochemical measurements.

-3. Results and Discussion
+3. Results and discussion

-Typical micrographs metal supported carbon nanotubes obtained are shown in Fig.1.
+In order to make sure that the Pt dispersion on the carbon nanotubes are well dispersed, the electron micrographs have been recorded.
+Typical micrographs of metal supported carbon nanotubes obtained are shown in Fig. 1.